exwm/yt_clipper/readme.md

 # yt_clipper

 ## Notices
+- The mainline `master` branch is out of date and has old dependencies (when using the clipper installation).
+Therefore it likely does not work.
+You can update your dependencies, namely youtube-dl and ffmpeg, if you're using the clipper source.
+Otherwise you can use the beta and alpha releases currently being worked on from https://mega.nz/#F!4HYDAKDS!NqS5Nk9heN7QBxvQapudeg.
+The mainline releases should be merged sometime in the coming months.

 - Windows users on `v3.6.0` or higher of the `clipper script` getting ffmpeg crashes may want to try the following:
   - Update visual c++ redistributables: